Bahia Shehab: Educational work and research

-Shehab began teaching at the American University in Cairo in 2010, and in 2011 established the Graphic Design program at the Department of the Arts in the School of Humanities and Social Sciences at the AUC.
+Shehab began teaching at the American University in Cairo in 2010, and in 2011 established the Graphic Design program at the university's Department of the Arts in the School of Humanities and Social Sciences.
 The program focused on the visual culture of the Arab world and encourages students to expand their awareness of Arab visual culture as they work on various design projects.
 Shehab encourages her students to make use of their interests while developing their work, and emphasizes the need to use design to solve problems.

 She has taught over seventeen courses on design.